avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

             [0, 0]]])

 The idea is that in every loop, we use the random modifier to calculate the next set of neihbours from our best matched like this `canvas = (best_canvas + modifier)%2`.

+We compute n generations of game of life across every slice of this modified canvas.
+Then, we do a 3D RMSE (mean being calculated for the slice only) vs the nth generation canvas vs Mona Lisa , and find the one with the canvas slice with the lowest error.
+This is then set to best_canvas and the loop repeats till a finite number of iterations pass.